ryanjeffares/poise/README.md

         * ~~Functions need to know what namespace they're in~~
         * ~~Types know what extension functions they have~~
         * ~~Check if that function's namespace has been imported to the namespace of the current function in the Vm~~
+    * Two functions with the same name in a different namespace will override eachother
 * Builtin objects
     * ~~Use types::Type instead of Value::Type for type()~~
     * Iterable collections
         * Tidy up access modifiers
         * ~~Lists~~
         * Ranges
+            * Do a really rich syntax here
         * Dicts
             * Pair
         * Sets